graphistry/graphistry-cli/docs/update-backup-migrate.md

   * Copy the Postgres data: see below
 * 	Run the usual installation and launch procedure: `docker load -i containers.tar`, ...

+### Special case: REST API clients - PyGraphistry & JavaScript

+REST API clients can often be directly from public repositories:

+* PyGraphistry: `pip` and `github`
+* React & JavaScript: `npm` and `github`

+See central release notes for when new client API features require updating the server.

 ### Special case: Postgres